Improve your lyric writing by developing your songwriting skills, learning new techniques, and naturally building a songwriter’s tool kit.

 - Observation and Objectivity

 Exercise: try and write a song without using the letter "e".
-The premise being that you don't even know that letter exists.
+The premise is that you don't even know that letter exists.
 The resulting song may be able to communicate meaning to the listener, but it is likely to sound clumsy and awkward.

-So, to improve our writing we have to be open to learning, and build upon those skills which we already have.
+So, to improve our writing we have to be open to learning and build upon those skills which we already have.
 Sounds obvious.

 - The standard song forms (song structures)

 - A language that enables you to effectively discuss songwriting

 There are lots of ways to encourage your creativity, but I think that interacting with other writers is a key component.
 Also, pay attention to your own environment.
 Make it a pleasant writing experience, so take some time to remove distractions.

 Observation and Objectivity

 Be aware of the world.
 Take notes of your ideas, and things of interest.
 You need to be able to change your perspective and look at things from a different viewpoint.
 You need to be able to balance and be aware of your emotional reactions while retaining an objective approach.
 Improving your observation skills will also help you to spot problems within a lyric or for that matter the bits that are really effective.

 You need to apply those skills to your own lyrics.
 Retaining objectivity with your own lyrics is hard to do, but it is an essential skill in writing songs that work.